-It has been years working on these injuries and money spent on therapy that would keep me in luxury for the rest of my life.
-It was worth every penny as it brought peace, serenity and best of all acceptance.
+It has been years of working on these injuries and money spent on therapy collectively that could have kept me living in luxury!
+It isn’t the case – but was certainly worthwhile.
+It was worth every penny, as it brought peace, serenity and best of all acceptance.
 Don’t misunderstand me (I say that, as it has been happening a lot lately).
 I respect anger.
 It cleanses me but turns to rot if I don’t let go of it.
 Do what has to be done to get to the stage of peace, even if one has to confront people and make one’s statements.
 Then leave it be.

 This all comes under wishes.
 People approach life differently in so many ways.
 Some are sweet and calm, others louder and funny.
 They learn to take their life experiences and turn them into lessons.
 I was blessed with a “watch me” personality, which is getting bigger and stronger as I ripen.